 Reconstructive surgery is a general term for rebuilding, reshaping, or re-contouring what was lost from cancer or trauma.
 The goal of reconstructive surgery can be to restore function and/or appearance.
 At East Alabama Plastic Surgery we take pride in performing reconstructive surgery and strive to make your recovery swift and manageable.
-Whether it is for breast reconstruction, facial trauma, skin cancer, hand trauma, lower extremity trauma or a burn, Dr. Aquadro is glad to help in any way he can.
+Whether it is for breast reconstruction, facial trauma, skin cancer, or a burn, Dr. Aquadro is here to help in any way he can.

 Skin Cancer Reconstruction

 Skin cancer is the most common form for cancer in the United States.
 If you have been diagnosed with skin cancer, East Alabama Plastic Surgery can help with the removal and/or reconstruction.
-More info.
+More info on skin cancer reconstruction.

 Facial Trauma Reconstruction